 - Exercises (exercises, database, software etc.)

 - Individual assignments

-Given that the course aims to make the students able to analyze the decision-making processes formally and rigorously, I assign problem sets every two weeks, to be handed in three days after assignment, and such problem sets are evaluated as part of the final grade.
-Moreover, the TA extensively discusses these exercises, along with other possible related applications.
+Given that the course aims to make the students able to analyze the decision-making processes formally and rigorously, I assign problem sets every two weeks, to be handed in three days after assignment, and such problem sets will be evaluated as part of the final grade.
+Moreover the TA provides some in-class solutions to prototype problems.

 |Continuous assessment||Partial exams||General exam|